nuspell/nuspell/README.md

 # About Nuspell

 Nuspell is a spell checker library and command-line program designed for languages with rich morphology and complex word compounding.
+Nuspell is a pure C++ re-implementation of Hunspell.

-Nuspell is a pure C++ reimplementation of Hunspell.
+Main features of Nuspell spell checker:

-Main features of Nuspell spell checker and morphological analyzer:
+  - Full unicode support backed by ICU

-  - Full unicode support
+  - Backward compatibility with Hunspell dictionary file format
-  - Max.
-65535 affix classes and twofold affix stripping (for agglutinative languages, like Azeri, Basque, Estonian, Finnish, Hungarian, Turkish, etc.)
+  - Twofold affix stripping (for agglutinative languages, like Azeri, Basque, Estonian, Finnish, Hungarian, Turkish, etc.)
   - Support complex compounds (for example, Hungarian and German)
   - Support language specific features (for example, special casing of Azeri and Turkish dotted i, or German sharp s)
   - Handle conditional affixes, circumfixes, fogemorphemes, forbidden words, pseudoroots and homonyms.
   - Free software.
-Licenced under GNU LGPL.
+Licensed under GNU LGPL v3.

 # Building Nuspell